HeDude/Freell/wiki/Example.md

 ```

 # Learning architecture
+Added general rules for statements and corrected typo in example
 #  Education architecture
 Mandatory is to start the declarations with
 "This education architecture is called **Name**.",